500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 - Cash refers to cash savings which goes into covering shortfalls, if any, and retirement expenses as needed

-The above values are averages taken over the past 12 months.
-Every time you access Map Your Money, your projection is refreshed to start from the upcoming month.
+Every time you access this retirement forecasting tool, your projection is refreshed to start from the upcoming month.

 Total assets chart

-- Cash and investments refers to the total value of your cash balances and investments
+- Cash refers to the total value of your cash balances and investments

 - SRS refers to the total value of cash balances and investments in your SRS account